 The project kicked off the week of July 25, 2022.
 The project will be completed in two-week sprints (two-week work periods).
-The project is expected to be completed by the end of September 2023.
+The project is expected to be completed by November 2023.

 5. How will it be completed?

 There will be a focused effort on several agencies simultaneously, which will minimize confusion, maximize output and deliver quick wins.